 With his 401(k) worth more than three times as much now, he's very happy he didn't.

-You see, going to the sidelines may feel good, but then you've got two problems... a) missing out on a chance to "buy low" and b) trying to get back in.
+Going to the sidelines, you see, may feel good, but then you've got two problems... a) missing out on a chance to "buy low," and b) trying to get back in.

-Missing opportunity is always the more expensive proposition.
+Missing an opportunity is always the more expensive proposition.

 An Ironclad Retirement Rule: Accept Free Money